matthewkuria/snakeGame/README.md

 Responsive design for play on various devices.

 NB:
-Only on PCs at the moment.
+Only on PCs at the moment though with time it will be responsive.